weaveworks/weave/ipam/ipam.md

 MinSpace is also used to ship data around over the gossip mechanism.

-MutableSpace is used for allocation, so it has a free list.
-We also need to be able to release any allocations when a container dies, so it retains a list of those. [this list could equally be maintained at Allocator level, but at present it participates in the Split() operation]
+MutableSpace is used for allocation, so it has a free list, currently a simple slice of IP addresses.
 [further scope for enhancement: replace the free list with a bit-mask, or a run-length-encoded list of free/occupied runs]